 TBR® Inspection Report:

-BRANT COUNTY COURT-HOUSE REVIEWS
+BRANT COUNTY COURT HOUSE REVIEWS

 The court-house faces Victoria Square, one of Ontario's most impressive public squares.